 For those with acne-prone skin, we recommend that you go for gentle chemical exfoliants, like lactic acid and alpha-hydroxy acids (AHAs).

-Don’t be too eager learning how to get rid of pimples that you go for the strongest kinds of acid though!
-Strong acids will overexfoliate your skin, and may worsen acne.
+Don’t be too eager to learn how to get rid of pimples that you go for the strongest kinds of acid though!
+Strong acids will overexfoliate your skin and may worsen acne.

-It’s strongly recommended that you do a patch test before using any acid-based product on your skin, to determine your skin’s sensitivity to it.
+It’s strongly recommended that you do a patch test before using any acid-based products on your skin, to determine your skin’s sensitivity to it.

-Leave a small dab of the acid on the back of your hand for at least 20 minutes and see if your skin reacts badly to it.
+Leave a small dab of the acid on the inner side of your wrist or the area under your ear for at least 20 minutes and see if your skin reacts badly to it.

-If the skin on your hand seems fine, try a small dab on the areas of your face that have acne, and leave on for about three to five minutes.
+If the test goes well, try a small dab on the areas of your face that have acne, and leave on for about three to five minutes.
 If there is any stinging or irritation felt, wash it off immediately – the acid is probably too strong for your skin.

 Thankfully, many good ones can be found over the counter in drugstores, and some can be gotten from the pharmacist.